 What to Expect#

-- Following: Very rare; report to police if it happens
+- Following: Very rare.
+Report to police immediately if it happens.

-- Dress code: No restrictions; wear what you want
+- Dress code: No restrictions.
+Wear what you want.
+Athens is a modern European capital.

 Tips for Solo Women#